SpaceyDee/Space-AI/README.md

 I will update this as I develop it firther.

-Am also very away it's broken right now haha.
+Am also very aware It's broken right now haha.